Easy Carrot Sheet Cake With Cream Cheese Frosting

 Equipment Needs (and Swaps) for Our Easy Carrot Cake

-This recipe comes together quickly and easily and requires only a few pieces of kitchen equipment, including:
+This recipe comes together quickly and requires only a few pieces of kitchen equipment, including:

 9x13-inch baking pan: You can use a glass, ceramic, or metal baking pan for this recipe.
 Be sure to grease it well by brushing it with vegetable oil or melted butter or spritzing it with cooking spray before adding the batter.
 If you don't have a large enough pan, you can divide the batter between two 8-inch square pans or two 9-inch round pans instead to make two individual cakes.